Events

 Events triggered when interacting with the application through mouse, keyboard, or various interactive components.

-, the parameters of the event callback functions include the mouse position relative to the canvas x
+Except for mouseenter and mouseleave, the parameters of the event callback functions include the mouse position relative to the canvas x, y, and the mouse event object e, among other parameters.

 graph.on('cell:click', ({ e, x, y, cell, view }) => {})graph.on('node:click', ({ e, x, y, node, view }) => {})graph.on('edge:click', ({ e, x, y, edge, view }) => {})graph.on('blank:click', ({ e, x, y }) => {})graph.on('cell:mouseenter', ({ e, cell, view }) => {})graph.on('node:mouseenter', ({ e, node, view }) => {})graph.on('edge:mouseenter', ({ e, edge, view }) => {})graph.on('graph:mouseenter', ({ e }) => {})